 - Have a decreased need for sleep, yet still feel full of energy

-- Feel easily agitated, irritable, hyper or easily distracted
+- Feel easily agitated, hyper and distracted

 - Feel sad or hopeless